Bestial Devastation (1985)

 And slaughter the christian's born"

-This is followed by "Necromancer", which begins with a mid-paced riff that slowly builds.
+This is followed by "Necromancer", which begins with a mid-paced riff that slowly

-"Warriors of Death" is the final song of Bestial Devastation, beginning with
+"Warriors of Death" is the final song of Bestial Devastation, beginning

-feeling that you are burning in the flames of Hell.
+the feeling that you are burning in the flames of Hell.
 Also, while the influence wouldn't really appear until the next release,

-this destroys Hellhammer / Celtic Frost in terms of speed, aggression, dark atmosphere and a true Metal feeling.
+this destroys Hellhammer / Celtic Frost in terms of speed, aggression, dark atmosphere and a true metal feeling.
 As the song

 slows down and the eerie lead solos fades in, you can't help but worship this.
 And, naturally, it wouldn't be proper unless